benelan/ess-requests/README.md

 # ESS Requests

 This application streamlines the process of creating training and exam requests for Esri Support Services employees.
 The form extrapolates some of the required information such as who to send it to and which charge code and cost center to use.
 Once it is submitted it generates an email and opens it in the default mail client.
-It also adds the request to a csv log so that the administrator has easy access for reports.
+It also adds the request to a CSV log so that the administrator has easy access for reports.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).